jasonhamilton/hotwing-cli/README.md

 # Config File Options

-The program requires a config file to operate.
-A config file contains the contains the variables that define the wing.
+A config file contains the contains the variables that define your wing.
 The config file is organized into multiple sections that you can edit to get the perfect wing.
-Start by copying the sample config file and use it as a starting point for creating your wing.
+Start by copying the [sample config file](https://github.com/jasonhamilton/hotwing-cli/blob/master/sample-config.cfg) and use it as a starting point for creating your wing.
 A sample config file looks like:

 ```cfg
 [RootChord]